John James (Michigan politician)

 John Edward James (born June 8, 1981) is an American politician, businessman, and former military officer serving as the U.S. representative for Michigan's 10th congressional district since 2023.
-A member of the Republican Party, he was the party’s nominee for U.S. Senate in 2018 and 2020.
+A member of the Republican Party, he was the party's nominee for U.S. Senate in 2018 and 2020.

 In 2022, James declared his candidacy in Michigan's redrawn 10th congressional district, a seat he won and was re-elected to in 2024.

-On April 7, 2025, James announced his candidacy for governor of Michigan in the 2026 election.
+James is the Republican nominee in the 2026 Michigan gubernatorial election and faces Secretary of State Jocelyn Benson in the general.

 Early life and military career

 James was born in Southfield, Michigan, in 1981 and grew up Baptist in the Palmer Woods neighborhood of Detroit.
 He graduated from the Catholic Brother Rice High School in 1999.
 He graduated from the United States Military Academy (West Point) in 2004, and served eight years in the Army, participating in multiple tours of duty in Operation Iraqi Freedom as an AH-64 Apache pilot.
 Two of his West Point classmates are fellow congressmen Wesley Hunt and Pat Ryan.
 He attended Ranger School and became Ranger-tabbed as a captain.

 James received a master's degree in supply chain management from Penn State University's Smeal College of Business and an MBA from the University of Michigan's Ross School of Business.